mortie/mweb/README.md

 ## Methods

-In addition to these methods, `app.express` is a reference to the native express `app` object, which has its own properties and methods.
+In addition to these methods, `app.express` is a reference to the native express `app` object, which has its own properties and methods. `app.server` is a reference to the HTTP server.

 ### app.get(path, function(req, res)), app.post(path, function(req, res))